jrnold/r4ds-exercise-solutions/docs/transform.md

 ```

 The default behavior for contains is to ignore case.
-Yes, it surprises me.
-Upon reflection, I realized that this is likely the default behavior because `dplyr` is designed to deal with a variety of data backends, and some database engines don't differentiate case.
+It may or may not surprise you.
+One reason for this behavior is that most users expect searching to be case insensitive by default, so it is a useful default.
+A second, technical, reason is that dplyr works with more than R data frames.
+It can also work with a variety of [databases](https://db.rstudio.com/dplyr/).
+Some of these database engines have case insensitive column names, so making functions that match variable names
+case insensitive by default will make the behavior of
+`select()` consistent regardless of whether the table is
+stored as an R data frame or in a database.

 To change the behavior add the argument `ignore.case = FALSE`.
-Now no variables are selected.

 ```r
 select(flights, contains("TIME", ignore.case = FALSE))
 #> # A tibble: 336,776 x 0
 ```

+Now this expression selects not variables from the table.